|

 bearable.

-the May and the short rains occur mainly during
+to the May and the short rains occur mainly

 Dry Season: June to September is usually dry